-As the season opens at Tanglewood, we speak to a man who not only is keeping the plates spinning here, he is also has an eye on Boston and even working on programming for future years here at Tanglewood.
+As the season begins at Tanglewood, we speak to a man who not only is keeping the plates spinning here, he is also has an eye on Boston and is even working on programming for future years here at Tanglewood.

 Tony Fogg has been Artistic Administrator of the Boston Symphony Orchestra since 1994 and assists the Music Director in the planning and selection of all BSO concerts and repertoire.

 Singer, dancer, and master of comedic timing, Jason Alexander is best known for his appearances on television and in film.
 Seinfeld’s George Costanza is also a Broadway veteran who won the Tony-Award for Best Actor in Jerome Robbin’s Broadway.

 He will join The Boston Pops on Sunday, July 13th at 2:30pm at Tanglewood in Lenox, MA.
 With the pops he will perform selections from The Music Man, Pippin, and Merrily We Roll Along, plus a few surprises.

 The Shed and Ozawa Hall aren’t the only buildings Tanglewood has to offer.

 The Tanglewood Grille is located just inside the Main Gate next to the Gift Shop.
 The Tanglewood Cafe is located between the Shed and the Lion's Gate.
 Both emphasize a farm-to-table, local menu dining right here at Tanglewood.

 Tanglewood Executive Chef Joshua Ingraham joins us to tell us about the exciting food this amazing venue has to offer.

 The Boston Symphony Orchestra will present a new, summer-long reality web series, “New Tanglewood Tales: Backstage with Rising Artists,” spotlighting the professional and personal lives of six Fellows from the 2014 class of the Tanglewood Music Center, the BSO’s prestigious summer music academy that takes place here at Tanglewood.